JuliaParallel/MPI.jl/docs/src/configuration.md

 ```@doc
 MPI.use_system_binary
 ```
-You can use the argument `mpiexec` to provide the the name (or full path) of the MPI launcher executable.
+You can use the argument `mpiexec` to provide the name (or full path) of the MPI launcher executable.
 The default is `mpiexec`, but some clusters require using the scheduler launcher interface (e.g. `srun` on Slurm, `aprun` on PBS).
 If the MPI library has an uncommon name you can provide it in `library_names`.
 In case ABI detection fails you can provide a manual choice,